oracle/python-oracledb/doc/src/user_guide/installation.rst

     python setup.py build
     python setup.py install

-Note that if you download a source zip file directly from GitHub then you will also need to download an `ODPI-C
-<https://github.com/oracle/odpi>`__ source zip file and extract it
+Note that if you download a source zip file directly from GitHub then you will also need to download an `ODPI-C <https://github.com/oracle/odpi>`__ source zip file and put the extracted contents inside the subdirectory "python-oracledb-*/src/oracledb/impl/thick/odpi".
-inside the directory called "odpi".

-python-oracledb source code is also available from opensource.oracle.com.
+Python-oracledb source code is also available from opensource.oracle.com.
 This can be installed with::

     git clone --recurse-submodules git://opensource.oracle.com/git/oracle/python-oracledb.git